community

 Building yourself up as an artist is no easy thing.
 Between fostering a strong social media presence, acting as your own booking agent and chasing up opportunities where you can, time and energy naturally dwindles.
 But no artist is an island; you exist within a rich ecosystem in the form of your local scene.

 A local scene is a vital thing, and building a strong network within it can be essential to building out as a creative.
-We spoke to Future Yard’s Head of Skills and Development Cath Hurley, and music journalist and Amazing Radio presenter Shell Zenner, to find out how to build a local DIY network.
+M spoke to Future Yard’s Head of Skills and Development Cath Hurley, and music journalist and Amazing Radio presenter Shell Zenner, to find out how to build a local DIY network.

 Get out there